tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * This function will be responsible for registering a new piece of artwork on the chain.

 * The token URI can be a link to some metadata anywhere on the internet.
-This can be a potential point of centralization, but we will solve that later by using a tool called IPFS.
+This can be a potential point of centralization, but we will solve that later, by using a tool called IPFS.

 * In our use case, we will be creating a JSON object that contains a `name`, `description`, and `image` field, then converting it to a special immutable URI with IPFS that ensures that you will always be getting that same piece of data.
 Essentially, we will be linking to some JSON metadata in a decentralized fashion, but for now, we just need to be able to store a string.